MrJake222/riscv-ice40/README.md

 - `prgflash` -- use `dfu-util` to upload code to nonvolatile flash storage ([pico-ice](https://github.com/tinyvision-ai-inc/pico-ice) board),
 - `prgcram` -- program configuration RAM (same as above, only volatile).

-### FemtoRV
-Currenly unused.

-### PicoRV32
-This survey uses [Yosys PicoRV32](https://github.com/YosysHQ/picorv32) implementation contained within `picorv32-impl` folder. `picorv32` contains files specific to this project.
-Variants are set up by changing options inside `crv32.v` at core instantiation.
-Default options only enable performance counters.

-### VexRiscV
-Additional directory `vexriscv-build` is used for builing the core from Scala.
-Other folders are the same as PicoRV32.
-Variants are provided as separate files.
-Changing them requires Makefile modification.
-- `VexRiscv_smprod_my.v` -- Small & productive with modifications
-- `VexRiscv_sm_my.v` -- Small with modifications
-- `VexRiscv_smprod_my_muldiv.v` -- Small & productive with modifications and simple muldiv unit.

-Modifications include `cmdForkPersistence` set to true and performance counters.

 ### Testbenches
 Tests can be found in core folders for ex. `picorv32/tb`.
 `dep.v` is a common file for all tests.